ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 {{dual-ca-compromise-attack}} describes an attack possible by an adversary who compromises two Certificate Authorities and a Log.
-This attack is difficult to defend against in the CT ecosystem, and TBD describes a few approaches to doing so.
+This attack is difficult to defend against in the CT ecosystem, and {{dual-ca-compromise-attack}} describes a few approaches to doing so.
 We note that Gossip is not intended to defend against this attack, but can in certain modes.